saeidrazavi/Dictionary-learning-for-reconstructing-noisy-image/README.md

 ## What is dictionary learning?
 Dictionary learning is the method of learning a matrix, called a dictionary, such that we can write a signal as a linear combination of as few columns from the matrix as possible.

 When using dictionary learning for images we take advantage of the property that natural images can be represented in a sparse way.
 This means that if we have a set of basic image features any image can be written as a linear combination of only a few basic features.
 The matrix we call a dictionary is such a set.
 Each column of the dictionary is one basic image features.
-In the litterature these feature vectors are called atoms.
+These feature vectors are called atoms.

 With dictionary learning we want to find a dictionary, $D$, and a vector with coefficients for the linear combinations, $x$.
 The vector of an image patches we’ll denote by $y$.
 Then our goal is to find $D$ and $x$ such that the $error$ $∥y−Dx∥_{2}$ is small.

-## How to update sparse vectors $x$ , assuming that we have a perfect ditionary?
+## How to update sparse vectors $x$ , assuming that we have a perfect dictionary?

 for each $x_{i}$ we have following least square problem :